dcdpr/did-btc1/chapters/Beacons.md

 1. Set `hashBytes` to the result of passing the JSON representation of `normalizedMap` to the [JSON Canonicalization and Hash] algorithm.
 1. Initialize `unsignedSpendTx` to a Bitcoin transaction that spends a transaction controlled by the `bitcoinAddress` and contains at least one transaction output.
 This signal output MUST have the format `[OP_RETURN, OP_PUSHBYTES32, <hashBytes>]`.
 If the transaction contains multiple transaction outputs, the signal output MUST be the last transaction output.

-##### Validate Normalized Map and Unsigned Bitcoin Transaction
+##### Validate Normalized Map and Unsigned Beacon Signal

 Given:

 * `normalizedMap` - required, normalized map created as above
-* `unsignedSpendTx` - required, unsigned Bitcoin transaction constructed as above
+* `unsignedSpendTx` - required, unsigned Beacon signal constructed as above

-Validate the normalized map and the unsigned Bitcoin transaction:
+Validate the normalized map and the unsigned Beacon signal:

 1. Validate that `normalizedMap` contains each DID previously sent and that the value associated with each DID is either the hash previously sent or the hash of the payload previously sent.
 1. Set `hashBytes` to the result of passing the JSON representation of `normalizedMap` to the [JSON Canonicalization and Hash] algorithm.